isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paint-brushes-for-oil-based-paint.markdown

 This article will enable you to articulate and make an excellent choice for your paint job.
 To achieve the right painting quality, [paint with the right brush](https://pestpolicy.com/best-paint-brushes-for-edging/) with your oil-based paints.
-## s: Top 7 Best Paint Brushes for Oil Based Paint in 2025
+## s: Top 7 Best Paint Brushes for Oil Based PaintÂ inÂ 2025
 ### [1.
 Purdy 144400340 XL Series Swan Enamel/Wall Paint Brush, 4 inch](https://www.amazon.com/dp/B00002N6IR/?tag=p-policy-20)
 Purdy 144400340-XL is an excellent brush from Purdy Brush Company that blends polyester and nylon with extra thick and extra-long bristles.